phil08533/hunt-the-wumpus/README.md

 ## How to Play Hunt the Wumpus ##
 Welcome to Hunt the Wumpus!
 In this game, you must navigate through a maze of rooms to find and shoot the dangerous Wumpus, while avoiding traps.
 Here's a quick guide on how to play:
+(BTW, your chances of winning at very slim, like 5%.
+But thats the life of a wumpus hunter)

 Objective: